 Bulk Breakfast Preparation

 Breakfasts are prepped in bulk, packed into double-doggy servings, and frozen.
-We usually make around a month’s worth of the breakfast base at a time, which is perfect as its pretty much the maximum that I can reasonably accommodate in the limited space of our family fridge freezer.
+We usually make around a month’s worth of the breakfast base at a time.
+That’s pretty much the maximum that I can reasonably accommodate in the limited space of our family fridge freezer.

 My only quibble is that I hate using so plastic bags to pack up the food for the freezer, but I’m too space constrained for alternatives (suggestions?).
 Buying in bulk (or in some cases growing our own) and prepping their food this way is still much lower waste than the pre-packaged equivalents.

 Our primary protein in the breakfast of champions is usually chicken (due to the purine profile), although not exclusively.
 Beef is often part of the mix and occasionally lamb.
 Gotta keep things interesting for the doggy food critics, plus variety is good for their resilience and general health.
 I’m not a fan of raw meat – especially chicken – so we don’t do raw.
-The proteins are mixed with a combination of cooked and shredded raw fruits and vegetables, which varies depending on what’s in-season or readily available.
+The proteins are mixed with a combination of cooked and shredded raw fruits and vegetables.
+Those vary depending on what’s in-season or readily available.
 We also grow a lot of our own when the seasons align.

 I don’t add any vitamins, minerals, or other dietary supplements directly to this breakfast base.
 Partially so I can add those things fresh daily and partially so that I can keep things flexible for variety and individual customisation to our two dogs’ very different ages, activity levels, and health.
 In addition to being mixed fed, the dogs receive supplements, whole food snacks, and other healthy goodies throughout the day.
 Plus the occasional treat or two, of course.